Use data to drive decisions

 Sample Electives

-Students select their Spring Term elective courses in consultation with the Program Director.
+Students select their elective courses in consultation with the Program Director.
 A variety of electives are available, including but not limited to those listed in the Graduate Record.
 Students are required to take a minimum of 6 total credit hours of elective courses.
 Elective courses must be at the 5000 level or higher to count toward the MSDS program unless otherwise preapproved.
 Examples of electives:

 • CS 6160: Theory of Computation